Ross Day: Research

 In 2003 Day's further investigations, with Best and Cassini, into retinal flow, discovered that humans judge self-movement (heading) from retinal image depth, motion direction, and velocity changes, but two experiments with even minimal stimuli suggested that the magnitude of retinal image velocity change—not just acceleration or deceleration—contributed to heading judgments under minimalist conditions.

-Well into the twenty-first century Day contributed his findings on infant development to the international literature on mental retardation.
+Well into the twenty-first century Day contributed his findings on infant development to the international literature on intellectual disability.

 A member of the Australian Research Grants Committee (now the Australian Research Council) Day advocated for research funding for the discipline.

 Later life

 Day retired from Monash in 1992 returning 1993–2008 as chair the Monash University Animal Welfare Committee (MUAWC), a position he held until 2008.
 That year he researched and published the genealogy Albany days: a family history.

 Day also worked from 1992 as an Adjunct Professor in Psychology at La Trobe University (Bundoora) and Deakin University (Geelong).

 Ross Day died on 22 October 2018 at his home in Sale, aged ninety-one.